hvlhasanka/NSBM_SE_Y1S2-CS104.3_Computer_Architecture/README.md

 #### Assignment Submission Date: 26th June 2019

+Developed Two Standalone applications using C#.NET console application,
+* One for Writing Data to a Text File
+* Other for Reading Data from a Text File

 ### Assignment Brief:
 Writing Data to a Text File -
 * Print the name of the localhost.